 Lake Powell Resorts & Marinas, managed by Aramark, is a concessionaire of the National Park Service that operates two full-service marinas offering houseboat and powerboat rentals, on the north and southwestern sides of the lake.

 Marinas sell provisions such as food, beverages, ice, film and fuel, and their staff provides “How-To” lessons, maps (important!), gear, rest rooms, phones and laundry facilities.
 All houseboats, like the basic 46’ Expedition (sleeping 6), provide a propane range, oven, refrigerator, water heater and space heater, outdoor gas grill, electric light system, bathroom and shower, dishes, utensils and a swim slide.

-Extras on the new luxury class boats like the 75’ Odyssey (sleeping 16) include six staterooms with queen beds, two pullout double sofabeds, hot tubs, fireplaces and home theatre systems, rivaling those of a four-star hotel.
+Extras on the new luxury class boats like the 75’ Odyssey (sleeping 16) include six staterooms with queen beds, two pullout double sofa beds, hot tubs, fireplaces, and home theatre systems, rivaling those of a four-star hotel.
 Note that not all boats are available at each marina.
-Rates for standard to luxury boats straddle a large range according to size and travel dates, so relatives on most every budget can afford one.
+Rates for standard to luxury boats straddle a large range according to size and travel dates, so relatives on almost every budget can afford one.
 It’s also a fun idea to have your collective families add their floating home to a reunion convoy.

-The Antelope Point Marina, located near Page, Arizona is another option for Lake Powell houseboat rentals and services.
-Antelope Point was built in conjunction with the National Park Service and the Navajo Nation, and provides similar services while highlighting the Native American culture of the area.
+The Antelope Point Marina, located near Page, Arizona, is another option for Lake Powell houseboat rentals and services.
+Antelope Point was built in partnership with the National Park Service and the Navajo Nation, and provides similar services while highlighting the Native American culture of the area.

 If you find this article helpful in planning your visit to Lake Powell, consider checking out these other articles as well: